Find a place to fast charge your electric vehicle in 25 minutes or less with the socalfast station map.

-To keep residents up-to-date with the region’s rapidly expanding DC fast charge (DCFC) network, the South Coast Air Quality Management District (AQMD) has developed socalfast: your guide to Southern California’s electric vehicle fast chargers.
+To keep residents up-to-date with the region’s rapidly expanding DC fast charge (DCFC) network, the South Coast Air Quality Management District (SCAQMD) has developed socalfast: your guide to Southern California’s electric vehicle fast chargers.

 Visit us at socalfast to find fast charge stations in your neighborhood, stay on top of the latest plug-in technologies, and discover the environmental, health, and economic benefits of driving a PEV.

 DC fast charge stations enable rapid electric vehicle (EV) charging in 25 minutes or less.
 Plug-in on your way to work, during a quick trip to the store, or while grabbing a bite next door.
 The fast chargers in the socalfast network are supported by two types of connectors: the CHAdeMO and the SAE Combo.

 Is my vehicle compatible with DC fast chargers?

 The charging capabilities of PEVs vary greatly, and not all models are capable of using fast chargers.
 The PEVs that come standard with fast charge capabilities include the BMW i3, Kia Soul EV, Volkswagen e-Golf, Mitsubishi i-MiEV, and the Tesla Model S. Additional models include fast charge capability as an option, including the Chevy Spark EV and Nissan LEAF.